Screen-Shot-2015-12-16-at-41043-PM.png

 Two methods work well in building this useful therapeutic shoe

-LAST ISSUE WE had a case history about the use of the Z-bar shoe (See American Farriers Journal, May/June, 2004, Pages 54 to 58).
+Last issue we had a case history about the use of the Z-bar shoe (American Farriers Journal May/June 2004).
 Now, we’ll take a look at a couple of ways to make this shoe.

 First we’ll look at making the shoe from one piece of bar stock, as was the shoe used on the horse in the case study.
 Then we’ll look at making the shoe from two pieces of stock, with the bar portion of the shoe jump welded in.